xErik/nftgen/README.md

 ### project.json

-Open `project.json`, re-order the layers and adjust their weights to your liking:
+Open `project.json`, re-order the layers, and adjust their weights to your liking:

 ```JSON
 // project.json